UB-Mannheim/mocrin/README.md

 Overview
 --------
-Mocrin is part of the [Aktienführer-Datenarchiv work process][akf-link] and it coordinates multiple ocr-engine to create a uniform workflow and folder structure.
+**Mocrin** coordinates multiple ocr-engine to create a uniform workflow and folder structure.
+It is part of the [Aktienführer-Datenarchiv work process][akf-link], but can also be used independently.

 ![mocrin_process](docs/img/mocrin_process.png)